royw/version_bumper/DEV-README.md

     commands:
      - Task: check-pyproject

-Both the tests and coverage tasks run pytest for each of the supported python versions.
-The difference is for the coverage task, coverage generating options are passed to pytest while for the tests task, they are not.
+The `test` task runs pytest for each of the supported python versions while the `coverage` task uses the supported python version from the pyproject.toml file.

+    ➤ task test --summary
+    task: test

+    Run the unit tests for the supported versions of python.

+    commands:
+     - Task: fe:unit-test

+    ➤ task fe:unit-test --summary
+    task: fe:unit-test

+    (task does not have description or summary)

+    commands:
+     - hatch -- test --show
+     - hatch -- test --all

     ➤ task coverage --summary
     task: coverage